 To celebrate the profession, ASCE established the History and Heritage Committee (HHC) in 1964.
 The Committee's mission is to enhance the knowledge and appreciation of the profession's history and heritage.

 The History & Heritage Committee produces a newsletter on civil engineering's history and heritage.

 Oral history is about people and their experiences.
 It is not always about renowned people; it can very appropriately focus on a person with noteworthy experiences, but who probably would never write about those experiences.

 Historians have carefully preserved the hard evidence of history - artifacts, books, photos - but oral history provides the flavor that can bring these evidences to life.

 To help celebrate the 100th anniversary in 2014 of the Panama Canal - one of the great civil engineering projects - all contests in 2013 and 2014 will concern canals and canal builders.

-The first three people to get the correct answers will receive a prize.
+The first three to complete the puzzle & find all the correct names will receive a prize from ASCE.

 When you have completed the puzzle email it to Carol Reese.